St. Petersburg Child Sexual Abuse Lawyer

 • Healthcare providers

-Before you take legal actions for St. Petersburg child sexual abuse, you must identify the abuser and other liable parties.
-Your lawyer will study your case and use evidence to prove another party was responsible for the incident.
+Before taking legal action in a child sexual abuse situation, we must identify the abuser and other liable parties.
+The compassionate child abuse lawyers at Dolman Law Group will study your case and gather evidence to prove who was responsible for the incident.

-For example, your attorney can analyze the police report you filed for more details on the matter.
-They can also study medical records for more insights into the treatment your child received after the ordeal.
+For example, a skilled child abuse attorney can analyze any police reports for the details needed to build a solid case.
+They can also study medical records for more insights into the injuries your child suffered and the treatment they received after the incident.

 Another method a St. Petersburg child sexual abuse lawyer may use to establish negligence is interviewing witnesses.
-These are often other parties that suspected the crime or were present.
-Witnesses to a child sexual abuse case can be guardians or school teachers.
-They might also be other kids who are also victims of the abusers' actions.
+These are often other parties that suspected the abuse or were present when it happened.
+Witnesses to a child sexual abuse case can be guardians, school teachers, friends, or relatives, for example.
+They might also be other children who are also victims of the abusers' actions.

-Evidence You Could Use in St. Petersburg Child Sexual Abuse Cases
+Types of Evidence That Support St. Petersburg Child Sexual Abuse Cases

-When filing a child sexual abuse lawsuit in St. Petersburg, you need evidence linking another party to the crime.
-Your personal injury lawyer will help you identify the proof relevant to the case and use it to support your claim.
+When filing a child sexual abuse lawsuit in St. Petersburg, we need to produce evidence linking another party to the crime.
+Our experienced St. Petersburg personal injury lawyers will help you identify the best proof relevant to the case and use it to support your claim.

 Your St. Petersburg lawyer may use medical records as evidence of the other party's negligence.
 This may indicate the injuries the victim sustained from the abuse.
-It may also mention the effects of the incident on their mental health.
+It may also mention the effects of the incident on their mental health and provide a prognosis for the child's recovery.

-If an abuser took pornographic media of a minor, your attorney might use these images or videos as evidence.
+If an abuser took pornographic media of a minor, we might obtain and use these images or videos as evidence.
 Such media may help prove specific injuries resulting from the incident.
 They can also show that the abuser forced or coerced the child into sexual acts.
-More evidence a St. Petersburg lawyer may use for a child sexual abuse case are:
+Other evidence our St. Petersburg attorneys may use for a child sexual abuse case are:

 • Police reports